karljsjostrand/game-of-life-ksics/docs/README.md

 ﻿# Game of Life
-An implementation and TDD of John Conway's Game of Life as part of a school assignment.
+An implementation of John Conway's Game of Life.